quenio/ATN/Types/README.md

 In the example above, an instance of `Album` is a set containing instances of `Photo`.

-A set type, as defined in ATN, is equivalent to the concept of [powerset](https://en.wikipedia.org/wiki/Power_set) in set theory.
+A set type, as defined in ATN, is equivalent to the concept of [powerset](https://en.wikipedia.org/wiki/Power_set) in set theory, where the instances of the set type are subsets containing elements of the enclosed type.

 ## Product Type